Skip to content

 No data?
 Click Try with demo data to explore the AdventureWorks sample.

-Use @lineage in GitHub Copilot Chat to query your loaded graph.
-The assistant uses dedicated lineage tools — never general knowledge.
+Use @lineage in GitHub Copilot Chat to explore dependencies in natural language.
+The assistant answers from your loaded data model — never from general knowledge.

-@lineage which objects are hubs with more than 10 connections?
+@lineage which objects are hubs with the most connections?

 Requires GitHub Copilot.
 Tools activate automatically when a graph is loaded.